+All the above should make it obvious why one should study public economics.
 Public policies have an increasingly broad effect on national economies.
-Knowledge of public economics is necessary to be an informed voter and also necessary to make informed decision within most businesses.
-In today's society it is the most important field of economics.
+Knowledge of public economics is necessary to be an informed voter and also necessary to make informed decisions within most businesses and families.
+In today's society it is arguably the most important field of economics.

 At the time when microeconomics was being worked out, many Western governments could be approximated as "watchman states."
-They enforced criminal and civil law, took care of national defense, and did relatively little else.
+They mainly enforced criminal and civil law, took care of national defense, and did relatively little else.
 This is not to say that they did nothing else.
 There were public works projects such as highway and canal systems.
 There were regulations on the disposal of human and industrial wastes.
 There were tax-financed schools and modest social welfare systems.
 But all these programs were relatively small and together typically consumed less than a tenth of what economists would later refer to as Gross National Product (GNP).